-Ordinary shares to be outstanding immediately
+Ordinary shares to be outstanding immediately following

-following this offering 42,122,023 ordinary shares (or 42,722,023 if the underwriters' option to purchase additional ordinary shares, which may be in the form of ADSs, is exercised in full).
+following ordinary shares (or if the underwriters' option to purchase additional ordinary shares, this offering which may be in the form of ADSs, is exercised in full).

-Use of Proceeds We estimate that the net proceeds from this global offering will be approximately \$461.6 (€416.5) million (or approximately \$531.0 (€479.1) million if the underwriters exercise their option to purchase additional ordinary shares, which may be in the form of ADSs, in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of Proceeds We estimate that the net proceeds from this global offering will be approximately (\in) million (or approximately (\in)) million if the underwriters exercise their option to purchase additional ordinary shares, which may be in the form of ADSs, in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.